galaxyproject/galaxy-hub/content/ftp-upload/index.md

 Compression types .gz/.gzip, .bz/.bzip, .bz2/.bzip2, and single-file .zip are also supported.

 <div class="alert alert-info trim-p" role="alert">
-FTP upload is not supported on UseGalaxy.org.
+FTP upload is not supported on the usegalaxy.org instance.
 </div>

 ## Introduction